rongyuhuang/practical-.net-for-financial-markets/doc/ch4.md

 real-life analogy is a postal mailing address; to deliver an important parcel, it is mandatory to know the destination address as well as the source address, so in the case of a delivery failure, the parcel will be returned to the sender.
 So, in a TCP/IP-based network world, you need a similar addressing mechanism that allows the individual node to communicate with other nodes in a network.
-IP is180C H A P T E R 4 ■ T H E B R O A D C A S T E N G I N E
+IP is responsible for addressing nodes in a network by assigning a unique 32-bit address known as an IP address.
+The IP address, along with the addressing, is also responsible for the movement of the network packet between nodes.
+Figure 4-3 depicts a common scenario of finding out the IP address of the local host in a network.

 Figure 4-3.
 IPConfig output
 Figure 4-4.
-Bridging networks with routers responsible for addressing nodes in a network by assigning a unique 32-bit address known as an IP address.
-The IP address, along with the addressing, is also responsible for the movement of the net- work packet between nodes.
-Figure 4-3 depicts a common scenario of finding out the IP address of the local host in a network.
+Bridging networks with routers

 In Figure 4-3, the IP address is denoted in four decimal-based integers, and each delimited digit occupies 8 bits, so a binary representation of 10.255.243.51 is 11000000 10101000 00000000 01100100.
-A 32-bit IP address would theoretically allow 2 32 nodes in a network to be addressed, but in reality this is not how it works.
+A 32-bit IP address would theoretically allow 232 nodes in a network to be addressed, but in reality this is not how it works.
 The IP address is broken down into two parts; the first part stores the physical network ID, and the second part stores the unique ID of a node in that physical network.
 Hosts on the same physical network can directly communicate with each other; however, when an